FDA Inspections-Complaint Investigation Requirements-Part I

 - any reply to the complainant.

-In my response to the question that I received, I also included advice for how to conduct an investigation.
+In my response to the question that I received, I also included advice on how to conduct an investigation.
 In general, the investigation is no different than an investigation for any CAPA.
 The first step is to perform a root cause analysis.
 The second part of this article will explain the investigation process in more detail.

 Register to receive email notification of new blog postings (http://bit.ly/MDA-Blog), so you can read the second part of this article next week.
 If you are interested in learning more about complaint handling, you might be interested in downloading the webinar that Medical Device Academy recorded last year for complaint handling and vigilance reporting (http://bit.ly/Complaint-Webinar-Landing).
 We can also help you one-on-one with a current complaint investigation you are conducting.
 Please don’t hesitate to contact me and ask for help: Mobile: 802.281.4381 or firstname.lastname@example.org.